google/fuzztest/doc/fixtures.md

 Adapt a fixture called `Fixture` by extending `::fuzztest::PerFuzzTestFixtureAdapter<Fixture>`.
-This case should be the less common once: it relies on the fixture being easily resettable, which is not a typical concern when designing GoogleTest fixtures.
+This case should be the less common one: it relies on the fixture being easily resettable, which is not a typical concern when designing GoogleTest fixtures.

 As an example, let's return to EchoServer.
 Suppose we already have a GoogleTest